-The Chairman of the Board of Directors of Eni SpA is also invited to attend the meetings.
+The Chairman of the Board of Directors is invited to attend the Committee's meetings.
 Other persons may also be invited to attend those meetings where their duties relate to items on the agenda.
 The Head of Integrated Risk Management shall act as the Committee's Secretary.

-The Compliance Committee is composed of the Heads of Corporate Affairs and Governance, Internal Audit, Integrated Compliance, Accounting and Financial Statements, Human Resources and Organization.
+The Compliance Committee25 is composed of the Heads of Corporate Affairs and Governance, Internal Audit, Integrated Compliance, Accounting and Financial Statements, Human Resources and Organization.